Eepee

-eepee was a 1994 EP by Weeping Tile.
-It was the band's first recording.
+eepee is the debut EP by Weeping Tile.
+It was the band's first recording, released in 1995.

-Originally released independently, eepee was subsequently rereleased the following year after the band signed with Warner Music Canada.
+Originally released independently, eepee was rereleased the following year after the band signed with Warner Music Canada.

 Track listing

 All songs written by Sarah Harmer, except "Don't Let it Bring You Down" by Neil Young.
 Some lyrics in "Westray" are patterned after Robert W. Service's poem "The Cremation of Sam McGee".